 If you've ever wandered through the produce section of a Caribbean specialty market, you've probably noticed an abundance of ground provisions like edible roots, tubers, and corms.
 You might feel a little overwhelmed by the large assortment, and maybe even confused as to what’s what.
 That's not surprising; a single ground provision can go by many different names and may even be called something it’s not.

 The corms and leaves of all three species must be cooked.
 They can't be eaten raw because they contain calcium oxalate, the same chemical compound that makes rhubarb leaves inedible, but cooking and steeping them in water eliminates the chemical.
-Rich in Vitamins A and C, the starch processed from the corms is easily digested and is often used in baby food.

 All three species have spread and naturalized throughout the world, so you can find them just about anywhere.
 The plants that grow from these corms are known as elephant ears in the U.S. and are mostly grown as ornamental plants.